arafatikram/arafatikram/README.md

-You can reach me by shooting a email on - arafatibne.ikram[at]gmail.com </p>
+You can reach me by shooting email on - arafatibne.ikram[at]gmail.com </p>

 <!---